Important questions are posed throughout this website.

 First, why web based?
-If you only want to work remotely, that can be done now with free software that doesn't require an endless monthly fee (as web-based software does).
+If you only want to work remotely (from home, an auction, estate sale, coffee shop or anywhere with an Internet connection), that can be done now with free software that doesn't require an endless monthly fee (as web-based software does).
 Second, who wants software with an endless monthly fee?
 Get the job done with a one-time cost and no annual fees?
 Read Cost of Operating in the Cloud.

 What Does Consignment Software Really Cost?